-- 1. The CRRDA to work with DES and DEPW to develop a CMP for the Boggo Road Gaol. - 2.
+- 1. The MEDQ (or its delegate), to work with DES and DEPW to develop a CMP for the Boggo Road Gaol. - 2.
 The CMP is to be made publicly available.

-For guidance, refer to the requirements, standards and guidance identified in the Department of Environment and Heritage Protection's Guideline: Conservation Management Plans document, as amended and replaced from time to time.
+78 For guidance, refer to the requirements, standards and guidance identified in the Department of Environment and Heritage Protection's Guideline: Conservation Management Plans document, as amended and replaced from time to time.